Yiskah-S/primal-hunter-index/README.md

 # 🧠 Primal Hunter Metadata Index

 A schema-driven, metadata system to track character progression, skills, equipment, and world state for *The Primal Hunter* series.

+PHI models diegetic knowledge across time by tracking each agent’s epistemic state and the synchronized outputs of self- replicating processes (clones, partitions, instances).

 ---